Chameleons

 Chameleons as Pets

 A chameleon can be an interesting and unique pet, but it may not be for everyone.
-A chameleon will require a fair amount of upkeep and cage space.
+The reptile will require a fair amount of upkeep and cage space.
 You will also need to factor in the cost of his habitat, lighting, heating, humidity control, and food.

-If this is your first chameleon, a veiled or panther chameleon is an excellent choice.
+If this is your first chameleon, a veiled or panther is an excellent choice.
 They are hardy species, require only moderate humidity, and captive bred specimens are available.
-Whatever type you get, captive bred chameleons are preferred.
-They are less likely to be unhealthy, heavily stressed, or have parasites.
+Whatever type you get, captive bred are preferred since they are less likely to be unhealthy, heavily stressed, or have parasites.

-Where you live should also be a factor on what type of chameleon you should get.
+Where you live should also be a factor on what type you should get.
 If you live in a hot dry climate, maintaining a habitat for a chameleon that requires high humidity will take some work.
-Alternatively, if you live in a very humid climate, chameleons requiring moderate humidity may not be the best choice.
+Alternatively, if you live in a very humid climate, those requiring moderate humidity may not be the best choice.

 Chameleons do best when living alone.
 Having a solitary pet prevents any chance of injury or accident due to territorial disputes.
-Female chameleons have shorter lifespans than males so males tend to be more popular as pets.
+Females have shorter lifespans than males so males tend to be more popular as pets.

-If you are prepared to properly care for a chameleon and set up an ideal habitat, a chameleon can be a wonderful pet.
+If you are prepared to properly care for a chameleon and set up an ideal habitat, it can be a wonderful pet.
 These fascinating lizards are amazing to watch and observe.

 Care Sheet

-A list of items you need to care for a pet chameleon.
+A list of items you need to care for your reptile.

 Food & Diet

-The food and supplements your pet needs to have a healthy diet.
+The food and supplements required for a healthy diet.

 Cage & Habitat

-The setup required to provide your chameleon with a suitable habitat.
+The setup required to provide a suitable habitat.

 Health & Illness

-Common health problems that may affect your pet.
+Common health problems that may affect your reptile.

 Types of Chameleons